pantheon-systems/documentation/source/_docs/redis.md

 <div class="enablement">
   <h4 class="info" markdown="1">[Agency DevOps Training](https://pantheon.io/agencies/learn-pantheon?docs){.external}</h4>
-  <p>Learn industry best practices for Drupal or WordPress caching, how to take advantage of them on the platform, and troubleshooting common issues with help from the experts at Pantheon.</p>
+  <p>Learn industry best practices for caching, how to take advantage of them on the platform, and troubleshooting common issues with help from the experts at Pantheon.</p>
 </div>
 ## Benefits of Redis
 Most website frameworks like Drupal and WordPress use the database to cache internal application "objects" which can be expensive to generate (menu trees, filter results, etc.), and to keep cached page content.
 Since the database also handles many queries for normal page requests, it is the most common bottleneck causing increase load-times.

 Redis provides an alternative caching backend, taking that work off the database, which is vital for scaling to a larger number of logged-in users.
 It also provides a number of other nice features for developers looking to use it to manage queues, or do custom caching of their own.

 ## Enable Redis

-Enable Redis cache server from your Pantheon Site Dashboard by going to **Settings** > **Add Ons** > **Add**.
+All plans except for a Personal plan can use Redis.
+Redis is available to Sandbox plans for developmental purposes, but Redis will not be available going live on a Personal plan.

 | Plans         | Supported
 | ------------- |:-------------:|